Jonathan1997440/angular-full-sample/README.md

 ## Just in Time (JiT) Compilation

-Runs the TypeScript compiler and launches the app
+Runs the TypeScript compiler and la unches the app

 ```
 npm start